Versal/course-statistics-api/README.md

 ### Course Retrieval

 Deep course requests (`?depth=full`) retrieve the complete content of a course.
-These requests expose the lesson and gadget IDs required by subsequent statistics requests.
+These requests expose the lesson and gadget IDs required by subsequent requests.

 #### Sample Request